 Magnesium is a powerful mineral responsible for over 300 different functions of the body.
 In fact, every organ in the body needs magnesium.
-It helps keep your blood pressure normal, your bones strong, your immune system in check, and your heart rhythm steady.
-It’s kind of a big deal, folks and a magnesium deficiency can wreak havoc on your body.
+It helps regulate your blood pressure, keeps your bones strong, powers up your immune system, and affects your heart rhythm.
+It’s kind of a big deal!

-Other factors that can lead to magnesium deficiency include:
+Other factors that can lead to magnesium deficiency: